The History of Sutter’s Fort

 Books & Resources available from Friends of Sutter’s Fort

-Friends of Sutter’s Fort operate the Trade Store within Sutter’s Fort State Historic Park, with all proceeds going back into supporting our efforts of preserving the historic structures and artifacts, and funding Sutter’s Fort educational programming.
+Friends of Sutter’s Fort operate the Museum Store within Sutter’s Fort State Historic Park, with all proceeds going back into supporting our efforts of preserving the historic structures and artifacts, and funding Sutter’s Fort educational programming.

 In addition, we have some items for sale online including: